-Once the date of an event has come and gone, pages about it disappear from the site completely, as if it never happened.
+Once the date of an event has come and gone, pages about older events disappear from the site completely, as if they never happened.

 I’m in a testing mood tonight, and put together a list of tests that you can run your blog or web site through if you feel up to learning more about your pages…